M3GAM4TT/mattcameron.github.io/README.md

     Markdown is being used here because it is a lightweight markup language.
 Also, it is the most used due to its readability, access, and simplicity.
 Furthermore, it makes the process of putting content on a webpage much easier.
 Languages like Markdown are often easily converted to HTML, and then processed in order to display content on a browser.
 Instead of dealing with creating and then converting a Word document, Markdown can be displayed without much hassle.

 3. Building your Pages site
-    1. Click over to the 'Settings' tab on your repository.
-Then scroll down to 'GitHub Pages' and enable it to build from your 'main' branch.
+    1. Click over to the **Settings** tab on your repository.
+    2. Scroll down to **GitHub Pages** and enable it to build from your *main* branch.
-    2. On the same page, right below the above step, there is a Theme Chooser.
+    3. On the same page, right below the above step, there is a Theme Chooser.
 This will allow you to choose a Jekyll template.
 Click on 'Choose a theme', and select one of the given theme options.
     Note: You may want to add a custom theme, which can be done from the same place.
-However, this tutorial will not cover that.
+This tutorial will not cover that, but check out the tutorial in (More Resources)[#more-resources].
-    3. Open `https://username.github.io` in a browser (where `username` is your GitHub username).
-Alternatively, in [Step 1](#Step1) you can find the link to your site if your repository is not named this way.
+    4. Open `https://username.github.io` in a browser (where `username` is your GitHub username).
+Alternatively, in Step 1 of this section you can find the link to your site if your repository is not named this way.

-    Etter book here.
+    Building and hosting a website (like this one) is a simple way to distribute all kinds of data.
+Andrew Etter says that "Hosting content on a website gives you the power to fix inaccuracies almost instantly".
+With GitHub Pages, making a change and rebuilding the site takes minutes or less.
+While paper resumes are still used, distributing one via a simple link is more accessible, uses less paper, and can be edited at any time (in case you accidentally make a typo right before sending it out).

 ## More Resources